MModenaDev/Rator/README.md

-# Space Invader "Clone"
+# RATOR
-> "RATOR - find your movies is site build in HTML, CSS, Bootstrap, JS, node.js and mongodb.
+> Site build in HTML, CSS, Bootstrap, JS, node.js and mongodb.
 > This site is in beta version 0.0.1
 #### TLDR: http://rator.herokuapp.com/